CharmedSatyr/charmed_blog/content/blog/how-to-add-login-with-mastodon-using-nodejs/index.md

 ### Login

-Add this point, we will update the project views with a login link and project-specific display titles, and then we'll add a `/login` route to our server.
+Add this point, we will update the project views with a login link and project-specific display titles, and then we'll add a `javascript±/login` route to our server.

-Navigate to the `views/` directory and open `index.pug`.
+Navigate to the `bash±views/` directory and open `bash±index.pug`.
 Modify the file to include the following:

 ```pug
 //- views/index.pug